Exact Solutions with Asymptotically Flat Galactic Rotation Curves: Introduction

 \section{Introduction}

 The flatness of rotation curves far away from the luminous mass for spiral galaxies is empirically well-established \cite{rubin,*rubin1,roberts}.
-These observations are generally perceived as an indirect proof of the existence of either a new form (`dark') of matter or of spacetime solutions underlying some non-Einsteinian form of gravity theory.
+These observations are generally perceived as an indirect proof of the existence of either a new form (`dark') of matter or of an underlying gravity theory that is different from Einstein's.

-The search for a theoretical model of the hypothetical `dark matter' (DM) has a long history \cite{bertone,salucci,servant}.
-So does the endeavour to construct a geometric theory of spacetime towards an explanation of the rotation curves \cite{milgrom,*milgrom1,bek,mannheim,*mannheim1,harko,kar1,moffat,sobouti, mendoza,vagnozzi}.
-While the viewpoint that `dark matter' is an ideal fluid with zero or negligible pressure has been more popular owing to its simplicity, the possibility that it could correspond to anisotropic pressure has also received some attention \cite{bharadwaj,lake}.
-For the first case above, galactic metric solutions to the Einstein's field equations have been explored extensively.
-For instance, solutions supported by an ideal fluid under Newtonian conditions and valid only at the flat region of rotation curves were first presented by Nucamendi et al \cite{nucamendi}.
-The implications for DM potentially being an ideal fluid with a finite pressure were studied in Ref.\cite{barranco} assuming various density or rotation curve profiles.
-The alternative possibility of DM as a non-ideal fluid was considered in \cite{bharadwaj}.
-The solutions reported there correspond to assumptions that are rather special, namely that the radial and transverse equations of state are constant, the rotational velocities are exactly flat and the matter coupling consists of a scalar field only.
-However, the important question as to what could be the generic class of galactic spacetime solutions (for spirals) corresponding to anisotropic pressure without some of the restrictive conditions employed in these earlier works has not been investigated so far.
+The search for a theoretical model of the hypothetical `dark matter' (DM) or a geometric theory of spacetime capable of explaining the flat profile of rotation curves at asymptotia have a long history \cite{bertone,salucci,einasto,nfw,servant,milgrom,*milgrom1,bek,mannheim,*mannheim1,harko,kar1,moffat,sobouti, mendoza}.
+While the viewpoint that `dark matter' is an ideal fluid with zero or negligible pressure has been fairly popular owing to its simplicity \cite{nucamendi,barranco}, the possibility that it could correspond to anisotropic pressure has also received occasional attention \cite{bharadwaj,lake}.
+Among these earlier works, Ref.\cite{bharadwaj} reports a set of solutions under a number of rather special assumptions, that is, the radial and transverse equations of state are constant, the rotational velocities are exactly flat and the matter source are scalar fields.
+However, the important question as to what could be the generic class of galactic spacetime solutions (for spirals) corresponding to anisotropic pressure without all or at least some of these restrictive conditions has not been investigated so far.
 Here we address this problem and present some new results.